-If I live in a Control Area or Infected Area, can I eat my home-grown host produce at home?Yes.
+If I live in the Control Area or Infected Area, can I eat my home-grown host produce at home?Yes.
 There is no restriction for eating your home-grown host produce at home.
-If you are in an Infected Area, the remains should be double-bagged.
+If you are in the Infected Area, the remains should be double-bagged.

-How can I safely dispose of uneaten, rotten or fallen host produce in a Control Area or Infected Area?
+How can I safely dispose of uneaten, rotten or fallen host produce in the Control Area or Infected Area?

 Dispose of host produce as normal – double-bagging is no longer required - but if you think the fruit might be infested with fruit fly, please contact Biosecurity Tasmania adding on the Fruit Fly Hotline immediately.

 To assist in preventing the spread of fruit fly it is suggested that within the Infected Area, you double-bag any uneaten host produce including apple cores and vegetable scraps, in sealed plastic bags before putting it in a general waste bin.